 Building on those gains, in 2014 the U.S. declared ending preventable child and maternal deaths around the world a national priority.

 Despite this Progress…

-- 16,000 children die each day from preventable and treatable causes such as pneumonia, diarrhea, and malaria.
+16,000 children die each day from preventable and treatable causes such as pneumonia, diarrhea, and malaria.
 A number of these children are excluded- growing up in the hardest to reach areas.

 The Reach Act would:

 - Require a coordinated U.S. government strategy for how our country would contribute to ending preventable maternal, newborn and child deaths